Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition

 Our proposed approach in this work, is to apply a non-linear transformation on the matrix $\mathbb{U}$, before reconstructing the original embedding dimension using $V$ (see Figure 1a), as shown in Equation \ref{eq:our_method},

 We use the ReLU as our non-linear function $f(.)$ throughout this paper.
-We train a sequence to sequence model (\cite{DBLP:journals/corr/SutskeverVL14, NIPS2017_7181}) with tied input and output embedding (i.e. the output embedding is the transpose of the input embedding matrix $\tilde{E}_{\text{out}}=\tilde{E}^T = V_{d \times r}[f(\mathbb{U}_{|\mathcal{V}| \times r}]^T. $ We train our model end-to-end by replacing the embedding function with Equation \ref{eq:our_method}.
+We postulate that this neural decomposition helps in end-to-end training during the fine-tuning stage, although, we can only demonstrate empirical evidence for that.
+We train a sequence to sequence model \cite{DBLP:journals/corr/SutskeverVL14,NIPS2017_7181} with tied input and output embedding (i.e. the output embedding is the transpose of the input embedding matrix $\tilde{E}_{\text{out}}=\tilde{E}^T = V_{d \times r}[f(\mathbb{U}_{|\mathcal{V}| \times r})]^T. $ We train our model end-to-end by replacing the embedding function with Equation \ref{eq:our_method}.
 The matrix $\mathbb{U}$ and $V$ are trainable parameters, and for the output layer we use $\tilde{E}^T$, with the parameter sharing.
 We train on two losses.
 The standard cross entropy loss defined as:

 where $M$ is the sequence length, $\textnormal{y}_i$ is the one-hot representation for the $i^{\text{th}}$ label and $p_i$ is the softmax probability of the $i^{\text{th}}$ term generated by the decoder.